raspberrypilearning/charting-champions/en/step_3.md

   print('Entries: ', entries)
   team = entries[0]
   medals = entries[1]
-  chart.add(team, int(medals))  # Convert the medals string to a number for the chart
+  chart.add(team, int(medals))  # Make medals a number
 --- /code ---

 --- /task ---

 --- task ---

 **Test:** Run your code and look at the chart it creates.
-Try hovering over some of the columns, or clicking on the names of teams to add and remove them from the chart.
+Try hovering over some of the bars, or clicking on the names of teams to add and remove them from the chart.

 ![A column chart showing the medal counts of many nations](images/completed_preview.png){:width="400px"}

+<mark>Make this a gif?</mark>

 --- /task ---